Seneca-BSA/bsa/docs/ses250/lab7.md

     <p style="font-size: 18px"><strong>INCORRECT CONNECTION AGAINST THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
     </div>

-    > **Lab Question 4:** Record the capacitance by repeating step 2 with the 10μF Capacitor.
+    > **Lab Question 4:** Record the capacitance into the table 1.
+Repeat for a 100μF Capacitor.

 1. Disconnect the DMM and the capacitor.